digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/ambassador.md

 To enable proxy protocol for `AES Backend Services`, you need to run the below steps:

-First, change directory where the `Starter Kit` repository was cloned
+1. Change directory where the `Starter Kit` repository was cloned

-Then, edit the `Helm` values file provided in the `Starter Kit` repository using an editor of your choice (preferably with `YAML` lint support).
+2. Edit the `Helm` values file provided in the `Starter Kit` repository using an editor of your choice (preferably with `YAML` lint support).
 For example, you can use [VS Code](https://visualstudio.microsoft.com):

 ```shell
 code 03-setup-ingress-controller/assets/manifests/ambassador-values-v6.7.13.yaml
 ```

-Then, uncomment the `annotations` settings from the `service` section, like in the below example:
+3. Uncomment the `annotations` settings from the `service` section, like in the below example:

 ```yaml
 service: